yeahwhat-mc/VillagerNames/README.md

 * Simple
 * Easy to configure
 * [MCStats](http://mcstats.org/) metrics support
-* Different names per Villager Profession
+* Feature: Different names per Villager Profession
-* Randomize the names of all loaded Villagers
+* Feature: Randomize the names of all loaded Villagers
-* new Feature: Rename easily the villager that you're looking at
+* Feature: Rename easily the villager that you're looking at
+* new Feature: Alias command /vn

 ## Permissions